 Make sure you do this drive when the sun is up – it’s too stunning to miss.

 For the rest of the day, the views continued to transport me to places I have only seen competition for in the likes of New Zealand.
 I really couldn’t believe that what I was witnessing was in Europe, right on my doorstep.

-The trail our guide had chosen was the 1st stage of the Lechweg, the Lechweg being a trail that has existed for centuries, connecting three regions and 2 countries over almost 125km.
+The trail our guide had chosen was the 1st stage of the Lechweg.
+The Lechweg is a trail that has existed for centuries, connecting three regions and 2 countries over almost 125km.
 Thankfully we were only completing 15km of it from Formarinsee back to Lech Zuers, though after hearing about it, I’m itching to complete the full course.
-The trail starts at 1793metres and is a pretty easy hike (with only a couple of little ascents, mostly flat terrain).
+The trail starts at 1793 metres high and is a pretty easy hike (with only a couple of little ascents, mostly flat terrain).
 It only took about 5 hours to complete.